tc39/proposal-temporal/docs/datetime.md

 **Returns:** A `Temporal.ZonedDateTime` object representing the calendar date and wall-clock time from `dateTime` projected into `timeZone`.

-This method is one way to convert a `Temporal.DateTime` to a `Temporal.ZonedDateTime`.
+This method is one way to convert a `Temporal.PlainDateTime` to a `Temporal.ZonedDateTime`.
 It is identical to [`(Temporal.TimeZone.from(timeZone)).getZonedDateTimeFor(dateTime, disambiguation)`](./timezone.html#getZonedDateTimeFor).

 For a list of IANA time zone names, see the current version of the [IANA time zone database](https://www.iana.org/time-zones).